InsertKoinIO/koin/docs/reference/koin-core/koin-component.md

 Koin is a DSL to help describe your modules & definitions, a container to make definition resolution.
 What we need now is an API to retrieve our instances outside of the container.
 That's the goal of Koin components.

-:::caution
+:::info
- The `KoinComponent` interface is here to help you inject your instances where you current technical stack doesn"t offer it.
-Avoid to use it if you can use `modules`
+ The `KoinComponent` interface is here to help you retrieve instances directly from Koin.
+Be careful, this links your class to the Koin container API.
+Avoid to use it on classes that you can declare in `modules`, and prefer cosntructor injection
 :::

 ## Create a Koin Component